-One day, I decided we needed to hop in the FJ and hit the road.
-I booked two places, One in New Mexico and one in Colorado weeks apart and I had no set plan.
-This would turn into the craziest, longest, funnest, wildest, most ridiculous road trip ever.
+Out of nowhere, I decided we needed to hop in the FJ Cruiser and hit the road.
+I booked two places, one in New Mexico and one in Colorado weeks apart and I had no set plan.
+This would turn into the craziest, longest, most fun, wildest, most ridiculous road trip ever.
 For one, I had never driven with the toddler for more than two hours by myself.
 I planned to push this to 4 or 5 hours a day this trip and that is exactly what I did.
-Luckily, the middle and oldest child were a huge help with the toddler.
+Luckily, the middle and oldest were a huge help with the toddler.
 An endless supply of Yo Gabba Gabba and the movie Sing helped a bunch too!

-By the end of this road trip, we were absolutely exhausted and over all the fast paced traveling.
+By the end of this road trip, we were absolutely exhausted and over all the fast-paced traveling.
 The thought of getting in the car and driving even three hours was torturous.
+Vodka anyone?

 It was also getting expensive.
 Too expensive for my meager budget.
 We ended up eating out a lot more than I anticipated because we were always on the go and exhausted.
 Some destinations ended up blending together and we really didn’t get to appreciate each place the way we wanted to.
 I have absolutely no regrets.
 We made a ton of memories and I had more than our fair share of absolute meltdowns.
 I am happy to check Texas, New Mexico, Colorado, Utah, Idaho, Wyoming, Nebraska, Iowa, Illinois, Indiana, and Ohio off the list of states to visit.